-This North Shore Oahu food trucks post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This North Shore Oahu food trucks post was originally published November 6, 2020 and was updated November 9, 2021 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When you are planning an Oahu vacation, it can be hard to know which places are worth adding to your itinerary or skipping.

 However, it’s also famous for its shrimp farms.

 That said, it’s no wonder that some of the best food trucks in Hawaii can be found here.

 I’ve rounded up some of my favorite Oahu food trucks located on the North Shore that are totally worth the drive.

 Keep scrolling to find out the best food trucks Oahu has to offer!

 And find out 101 kid-friendly things to do on Oahu!

 Hawaii has some of the sweetest shrimp in the world.
 These shrimp trucks saute with garlic and butter with the shells on for the tastiest Hawaiian garlic shrimp!